The following is specifically for pre-medicine and pre-dentistry, much of it also pertains to other health professions.

 If you are not admitted:

 - Try to do something to improve your chances next time, e.g., better test scores, taking additional science courses at George Fox or at the medical school you wish to enter

 - Obtain experience by working or volunteering

 - Apply a second or third time.
 The need to apply more than once is becoming more and more common as the average age of medical students increases.

 Work experience: Schools are looking for persons highly committed to the medical field.
 Thus, it is always helpful if you have had some experience, paid or voluntary, in the health field.
 It is also wise to show active involvement in organizations etc., on campus.
 Even though good grades are essential, demonstrating that you are a well-rounded individual with a variety of interests is also important.

 Residency: You have the best chance of being admitted to a health profession program in the state where you are a legal resident.
 If you are claimed as a dependent of your parents, you are usually considered a resident of the state where they reside and pay taxes.
 It is possible to establish residency in another state, if desired.
 Most state-supported professional schools will not consider residents of other states, except MD-PhD applicants and under-represented minorities.
 OHSU will accept out of state applications.

 WICHE (Western Interstate Commission for Higher Education).

 Some states do not have state-supported professional schools for certain professions.
-Oregon, for example, has no state supported physical therapy school (the one at Pacific University is privately supported).
+Oregon, for example, has no state-supported physical therapy school.
 If there is no state-supported professional school in your state for the profession you are interested in, you may be able to apply to programs in other states through WICHE.